ddella/PHP8-Nginx/README.md

 docker run --rm -d -p 8080:80 -p 8443:443 --env TZ='EAST+5EDT,M3.2.0/2,M11.1.0/2' --env TIMEZONE='America/New_York' --name web php8_nginx:3.17.3
 ```

+Port mapping for `HTTP`  : TCP port `80`, inside the container, will be mapped to port `8080` on the local host.
+Port mapping for `HTTPS` : TCP port `443`, inside the container, will be mapped to port `8443` on the local host.
+The  `8080` and  `8443` can be changed.
+They're the ports on the local Docker host.
 The `TIMEZONE` environment variable is for PHP.
 See [PHP Timezone](https://www.php.net/manual/en/timezones.php).
 The `TZ` environment variable is for Linux.
 See [GNU](https://www.gnu.org/software/libc/manual/html_node/TZ-Variable.html).
 The `TZ`contains five fields. `[std][offset][dst],[start],[end]`